Dornubari Vizor September 15, 2023

 It gives you various different statistics on your audience.
 Plus, it has different categories of analytic data you can use.

 Knowing who your audience is, is extremely important for engagement.
 How do you expect to improve your community, if you don’t know a thing about it?

 The concept here is called audience research.

-It’s had more history in the sales and marketing spheres, as opposed to community building.
-It is still, however, very important, and a useful strategy for community engagement.
+It’s comparatively more prevalent in the sales and marketing spheres, as opposed to community building.
+However, still, it’s a useful strategy for community engagement.

 Some general information audience research seeks to find out about communities might include: